arquivo/arquivo404/README.md

-# Web archive not found 404 fallback
+# Soft 404 linker to Arquivo.pt

-Web archive not found HTTP status 404 ECMAScript handler that uses Memento API (rfc 7089).
+Script that adds a link to Arquivo.pt if the page URL is archived on portuguese web archive (Arquivo.pt).
+It uses the Memento API (rfc 7089) of the web archive to search the lastest available memento and adds a link to it if exists.

 ## Use

-On the place where you want to have the message.
+The simplest use case is to add a script where we want to add the link (message) to the archived page.
 ```js
 <script type="text/javascript" src="arquivo404.js" async defer onload="ARQUIVO_NOT_FOUND_404.call();"></script>
 ```